 5. Finally, reboot the Android smartphone and then check whether the Unfortunately, the process com.android.phone has stopped error has been resolved.

 Solution 4.
 Stop Automatic Updates

-According to a survey, stopping the automatic date option can help to fix – unfortunately, the process com.android.phone has stopped error on Galaxy S7.
+Some users reported that stopping the automatic date option can help to fix – unfortunately, the process com.android.phone has stopped error on a Galaxy S7.